2025-ilaria/project-/llm-prompts.md

 ## 7️⃣ Missing information: architectural description

-We decided to write under the property **`l0:description`** some architectural information; we first started by asking both ChatGpt and Gemini some architectural information about Teatro Massimo di Palermo, using a **zero-shot prompting technique**:
+We decided to write under the property **`l0:description`** some architectural information; we first started by asking both ChatGpt and Gemini some architectural information about Teatro Massimo di Palermo, using the **zero-shot prompting technique**:

 ### [ChatGPT](https://chat.openai.com/)